mihaioltean/tera-ranger-one-lib/README.md

 For use please create a console project and add all files from src and 1 file from tests.
 Don't forget to set the include path to the include folder of this project.

-This sensor is used in Jenny 5 robot.
+This sensor is used by Jenny 5 robot.
 See more details here: http://www.jenny5.org

+# Contact

 Please send questions, comments etc. to mihai.oltean@gmail.com